What travel expenses can I claim?

 I am employed in the construction industry.
 Are the rules different for me?

-There may be different rules for you if you are ‘site-based’ – for example, if you are employed in the construction industry and you are assigned to work at a particular site for a length of time governed by your employer’s contract there.
+There may be different rules for you if you are site-based – for example, if you are employed in the construction industry and you are assigned to work at a particular site for a length of time governed by your employer’s contract there.
 Normally you would work at that site exclusively for that time and rarely visit the offices of your employer.
-Provided you are expected to work at that site for less than 24 months, your travelling expenses to and from home may be eligible for tax relief.
+Provided you are expected to work at that site for less than 24 months, and your employment contract spans more than one such site-based contract, your travelling expenses to and from home may be eligible for tax relief.

-You can read more about site-based employees in HMRC’s EIM manual GOV.UK.
+You can read more about site-based employees in HMRC’s EIM manual on GOV.UK

 I travel around from place to place.
 Can I get tax relief?